Developmental Language Disorder (DLD): Complete Guide

 ⚠️ New terminology

 The term "dysphasia" has been replaced by "Developmental Language Disorder" (DLD) in international classifications.
-This new designation better reflects the neurodevelopmental and persistent nature of the disorder.
+This new name better reflects the neurodevelopmental and persistent nature of the disorder.

 Manifestations of DLD